TranNhatTan14/Obsidian/content/Career & Professional/Skills/Machine Learning Operations.md

 ### Automation and scalability

+ML workflow automation == MLOps maturity

 Being aware of the different levels of MLOps maturity shows in what areas the machine learning pipeline can be improved, which enables you to speed up MLOps processes in your company.

 We can look at a machine learning lifecycle and determine how mature its MLOps practices are.
 The MLOps maturity is about the automation, collaboration, and monitoring within machine learning and operations processes in a business.
 It does not necessarily mean that a higher level of MLOps maturity is better.